 So the tasks for ordering and assembling the kiosk are on the critical path of the project, and the project cannot be completed (ie. the software can’t be installed) until the kiosk has been assembled and is ready for the software to be loaded into it.

 How might the duration align with the budget?
 If your client wants the project delivered faster than is feasible with the current team and plan timeline, you may need to adjust the budget to accommodate your resource management and allow you to add people to the project to hit their target deadline.
+Resource management software might be useful for this type of analysis as it lets you visually organize efforts across the team and plan for any contingencies related to your resources.

 Which Estimation Techniques Should You Use?